ObjectModules/deploy/[Mapping]-Overall.md

 </table>

 **_Legend:_**
-:house: _Organization, Listing all Repositories including Forked Ones_
+:house: _Organization Page, Listing all Repositories including Forked Ones_
-:cinema: _Website URL, Demonstrate the content of each process on web_
+:cinema: _Website URL, Assigned to demonstrate the content of each process on web_

 #TODO List
 ##Further Development